Skip to content

 Data Cloud Dependency

 Data Cloud is strongly recommended for advanced RAG use cases, but basic agents can function with direct CRM queries and Knowledge articles without Data Cloud.
-However, without Data Cloud, agents lack the unified cross-system context needed for sophisticated RAG grounding.
-In a CTA scenario, if the customer requires complex data unification or unstructured content search, you must factor the Data Cloud implementation into your timeline, budget, and architecture.
+Without Data Cloud, agents lack the unified cross-system context needed for sophisticated RAG grounding.
+In a CTA scenario, if the customer requires complex data unification or unstructured content search, factor the Data Cloud implementation into your timeline, budget, and architecture.

 Agent Types Comparison